canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis-README.md

 The first thing I do with any reported phishing email is pull the raw headers.
 Headers tell you where the email actually came from, not just who it claims to be from.
 I copied them out of the `.eml` file and ran them through MXToolbox.

 ```
-From:        IT Help Desk <support@it-helpdeskk[.]com>
+From:        Microsoft account team <no-reply@microsoft[.]com>
+Subject:     Microsoft account unusual sign-in activity
-Reply-To:    harvest99@protonmail[.]com
+Reply-To:    media-protection@usual-assist[.]com
-Return-Path: bounce@it-helpdeskk[.]com
+Return-Path: bounce@nisihfjoz.co[.]uk
-Received:    from mail.it-helpdeskk[.]com (185.220.101[.]47)
+Received:    from nisihfjoz.co[.]uk (103.167.154[.]120)
 X-Mailer:    PHPMailer 6.6.4
-Message-ID:  <abc123@it-helpdeskk[.]com>
+Message-ID:  <ce2fb41e-b910-4df7-bbfb-43b8126ba45c@DM6NAM11FT012.eop-nam11.prod.protection.outlook[.]com>
 ```

 Two things jumped out immediately.
-The `Reply-To` is a Protonmail address that has nothing to do with the supposed IT Help Desk sender.
+The `Reply-To` is a Usual-assist address that has nothing to do with the supposed Microsoft account team sender.
 That is a classic setup where the attacker wants replies to go somewhere they control.
 The other flag is `PHPMailer 6.6.4` in the X-Mailer field.
 That is bulk sending software, not a corporate mail server.

 Then the authentication results confirmed it: